TENNIS ELBOW TREATMENT

 - Discomfort or pain with holding objects such as a gallon of milk.

-What to expect when you see Dr Ahmad
+What to expect when you see Dr. Ahmad

-Dr. Ahmad and our team meets with each patient to discuss their symptoms and any relevant history.
+Dr. Ahmad and his team meets with each patient to discuss their symptoms and any relevant history.
 Dr. Ahmad then performs a physical examination, including range of motion and special tests, to further confirm the diagnosis.
 In some situations, an MRI scan may be ordered to determine the severity of the epicondylitis.